riyaa74/Predicto---Health-Predictor-Web-App/README.md

 # MPSTME Placement
 Project for MPSTME students for the subject Web Programming.
+See Master Branch for code

 ## Name<br>
 Predicto Heath App.